nazmul4532-brainstation/Simple_JS_Project/README.md

 # Project Setup and Deployment Guide

-This guide will walk you through setting up and deploying the application using Yarn, Docker, Docker Compose, and Kubernetes with Kind and Kubectl.
+This guide will walk you through setting up and deploying the application using Cilium CNI and Gateway API in a Kind Cluster.

 ## Deploying to Kubernetes with Kind using Cilium CNI and Gateway API